EHang 116

 The interior of the aircraft is very modern with a 12 inch display screen for the instrument panel which has an intuitive and user-friendly interface so passengers can select their destinations and any other options.
 The aircraft has a modern interior with comfortable seating and the aircraft has panoramic windows which provide the passenger with spectacular views.

-The aircraft is made of carbon fiber, composite materials and aviation-grade aluminum alloy to ensure strength, safety and high-level performance.
-The company foresees the EHang aircraft use for air taxi service, tourism, cargo deliveries and medevac.
-They plan sell their aircraft to companies and to individuals.
+The aircraft is made of carbon fiber composite materials and aviation-grade aluminum alloy to ensure strength, safety and high-level performance.
+The company foresees the EHang aircraft use for air taxi service, tourism, cargo deliveries and medevac services.
+The company plans to sell their aircraft to companies and to individuals.

 As of September 30, 2019, the company has built and Command and Control Center for Smart City management in Lianyungang and Shaoguan, two medium-sized cities in China.